-Village Economic Environment Impacting the Budget
+Village General Economic Environment Impacting the Budget

-The Village continues to see positive indicators of growth and economic activity.
+Despite the current COVID-pandemic, the Village continues to see positive indicators of growth and economic activity.
 Construction of the new Lincoln Valley on the Fox subdivision at the old Fox Valley golf course began with approximately 374 age-targeted single family, duplex and townhome residential units with amenities.
 This development will increase residential living options within North Aurora and continue to provide various permit and other revenues having an overall positive effect on the Village's budget over the next couple of years.
 In addition, at least two other multi-family residential developments are under discussion and review, reinforcing that the Village is an excellent location for residential development due to its prime location near I-88 and quality of Village life.

 New commercial development continues throughout the Village with new businesses along Randall Road, Rt.
 31 and other areas in the Village.
 Last year the State authorized the retail sale of cannabis related products for adult recreational use.
-These sales began in North Aurora on January 1, 2020 due to the already existing medical dispensary within the Village.
-Although a great deal of uncertainty still exists, it is anticipated that adult-use recreational cannabis will provide a significant increase to future sales tax revenue within the Village.
-Although the challenges to traditional retail businesses being experienced on a macro level have also impacted the Village with some business closings, new businesses have opened, the Village's auto mall continues to provide strong retail sales and the overall retail picture for the Village has and remains positive going forward.
-The Village has one of the larger sales tax revenue bases in the region for similar size Villages and has enabled the Village to fund and provide a high level of quality police protection, public works and general village services, to the residents and the community, and enhance the quality of life.
+These sales began in North Aurora on January 1, 2020 (the first day the State authorized the sale of such products) due to the already existing medical dispensary within the Village (making the Village one of the first adult recreational use dispensaries for retail in the State).
+Although uncertainty still exists, it is anticipated that adult-use recreational cannabis will provide a significant increase to sales tax revenue within the Village.
+In addition to the current 1% general sales tax on all items and half-percent in the Capital Projects Fund, the Village enacted an additional 3% tax on recreational adult-use cannabis effective July 1, 2020.

+Although the challenges to traditional retail businesses being experienced on a macro level have also impacted the Village with some business closings over the last year, new businesses have opened, the Village's auto mall continues to provide strong retail sales (pre-pandemic) and the overall retail picture for the Village has and remains positive going forward.
+Despite the short-term impacts of the pandemic, the Village has one of the larger sales tax revenue bases in the region for similar size Villages and has enabled the Village to fund and provide a high level of quality police protection, public works and general village services, to the residents and the community, and enhance the quality of life.